Tam-BobManuel/Backend-learning/README.md

 # EJS
 Learning EJS

-If you want to copy my code and play around with it to learn more about EJS you need to have a fundational knowledge of node.js first.
+If you want to copy my code and play around with it to learn more about EJS you need to have a foundational knowledge of node.js first.